OlgaFlower/SeeSi-Legal/PrivacyPolicy.en.md

 - diagnostic data, such as crash reports;
 - app analytics data, such as screens viewed and general feature usage, and only if you have turned analytics on;
 - subscription and purchase-related data required to support in-app purchases and subscriptions.
+- problem reports you choose to send from Help Now, as described in section 5.

 SeeSi does not process your private notes, self-reflections, questionnaire answers, or relationship records on external servers for analytics or profiling.